lanl/pyCP_APR/README.md

 ## Developer Test Suite
 Developer test suites are located under [```tests/```](tests/) directory.
 Tests can be ran from this folder using ```python -m unittest *```.

+## Acknowledgments
+We thank Austin Thresher for the valuable feedback on our software design.

 ## References